IBT’s Sense is another complete, proven, but expensive pattern recognition system that raises a familiar question: is it worth it?

 Considerations Before Buying IBT’s Sense

-However, we can say that IBT has checked all the boxes when it comes to delivering a complete myoelectric pattern recognition system.
+We can also say that Sense checks all the boxes as a complete myoelectric pattern recognition system.

 If you are considering a dual-site, direct-control myoelectric system, do not miss our article on Finding the Right Myoelectric Control System.